Quillwyrm/Spall-Lang/README.md

 Supported logic ops: `OR`, `AND`, `XOR`, `SUB`

 ### Masking
 ```
 CIRC 1 2 3 : Foo     -- Circle shape bound to Foo
 RECT 0 0 8 8         -- Draw rect
 ERASE Foo            -- Erase Foo from MAIN buffer

 LINE 0 0 8 8         -- Line with no name, used by MASK implicitly
 ERASE MASK           -- Erase previous op from MAIN
 ```

-`MASK` uses the last OPs TEMP buffer, allowing you to easily use a simple shape without needing it bound to a name.
+**`MASK`** uses the previous op’s TMP buffer — allowing you to apply simple shapes without naming them.

-`ERASE` expects a Mask as input, a mask is **ANY** TEMP buffer (accessed with MASK), name bound buffer (OP : name), or Block buffer (named Block)
+**`ERASE`** expects a *mask* input.
+A mask can be:
+- an anonymous TMP buffer (via `MASK`)
+- a named TMP (via `OP : name`)
+- or a named Block (i.e. a `: BlockName` definition)